Michael S. Yung DDS

 What is the alternative to dentures?

 Dental implants are a popular alternative to dentures, but they are costly and not right for everyone.
 Your provider works with you to provide the best dental solutions.
-If dental implants are a possibility, she’ll discuss them with you as well.
+If dental implants are a possibility, we’ll discuss them with you as well.

 How are dentures made?

 If you and your provider determine dentures are your best option, they will make impressions of your jaw and takes measurements.
 They create a model of the denture for you to try, to see how they fit before the final casting.